rakeshthinqq/search-core/README.md

 Best of luck!

-### Requirements
+### Requirements - PART 1

-- Create a GIF search API that leverages the [Giphy API](https://github.com/giphy/GiphyAPI)
+- Create a GIF search web service
-- Use the Giphy public beta key
-- Your HTTP endpoint should have the path `/search/[search term]`
+- It should have an HTTP GET API with the path `/search/[search term]`
+- It should run on port 8080
+- Leverage the [Giphy API](https://github.com/giphy/GiphyAPI) and use the Giphy public beta key
 - Always return exactly 5 results or 0 if there are less than 5 available
 - Responses should be JSON in the following format: